Asymptotic analysis of the characteristic polynomial for the Elliptic Ginibre Ensemble: Introduction and main result

 \subsection{The model of the Elliptic Ginibre Ensemble (EGE)}

-The random matrices that we consider in this paper are called Elliptic Ginibre Ensemble.
+The random matrices that we consider in this paper are sampled from the complex Elliptic Ginibre Ensemble introduced by Girko in \cite{Girko_elliptic}.
 This model is parameterized by $t \in [0,1]$ and interpolates between the Ginibre Ensemble and the Gaussian Unitary Ensemble (GUE) for $t=0$ and $t=1$ respectively.
-This ensemble has been studied extensively; see for instance \cite{9}, \cite{10}.
-The generic law for any $t \in [0,1]$ is induced by the following construction. \\ \\ Consider $X_n$ and $Y_n$ independent random matrices sampled from the Gaussian Unitary Ensemble of size $n \geq 1$.
+A concise review of this model can be found in \cite{Khoruzhenko_Sommers}.
+Its law is the one of a random matrix given by the following construction. \\ \\ Recall that a matrix sampled from the Gaussian Unitary Ensemble is a Hermitian random matrix whose density is proportional to $e^{-\mathrm{Tr}(M^2)/2}$.
+Consider $X_n$ and $Y_n$ independent random matrices sampled from the Gaussian Unitary Ensemble of size $n \geq 1$.
 The law of the Elliptic Ginibre Ensemble at $t \in [0,1]$ is the law of the matrix